Training less for more and the law of diminishing return.

 In almost any type of sports and everything you have to do to improve performance, there is the law of diminishing return, which states that as an investment in one goal increases, but other variables stay the same, the return on investment will eventually decline.

-The first two years you start training, you see progress, you lose weight, you get better all around.
+The first two years, you see progress, you lose weight, you get better all around.
 Ultimately though, you reach a point where your body doesn’t respond as quickly or at all.
 You get comfortable and use your best techniques.
 Most people make the most substantial gains during their first year of training.
 Inevitably, the gains slow as you reach a point your body has adapted to the stress you’ve placed on it, you use less energy, you start feeling like you can’t progress, enter the dreaded plateau.
 When you reach the dreaded plateau phase, it’s very tempting to increase the volume and just do more, invest more time in training.

 The law of diminishing returns says otherwise, it may not be an effective strategy.
 Increasing training volume is in fact, how to apply the principle of progressive overload, but one that needs support and proper planning.